jamielsharief/lightning/docs/utilities.md

 ## Collection

-The collection is an super charged object oriented array.
+The collection is a super charged object oriented array, with the main array based functions for sorting and maniupation.

 ```php
 $entity = new UserEntity();